HamzaOuadid/obix/README.md

 ## Deployment to Render

-This project is configured for easy deployment to Render using Blueprints.
-For detailed instructions, see [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md).
+This project is configured for easy deployment to Render using the root `render.yaml` file.

 Quick deployment steps: